House | 5 bedrooms | sleeps 10

-|Size:||Sleeps up to 10, 5 bedrooms|
+|Size||Sleeps up to 10, 5 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||No pets allowed, No smoking at this property|

-|Luxuries:||Log fire, DVD player|
+|Luxuries||Log fire, DVD player|

-|General:||Central heating, TV, CD player|
+|General||Central heating, TV, CD player|

-|Standard:||Kettle, Toaster, Iron|
+|Standard||Kettle, Toaster, Iron|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Rooms||5 bedrooms, 4 bathrooms of which 1 family bathroom and 3 en suites|
+|Rooms||5 bedrooms, 4 bathrooms of which 1 Family bathrooms and 3 En suites|

-|Furniture:||Single beds (6), Double beds (2), Cots (1), Dining seating for 10, Lounge seating for 10|
+|Furniture||Single beds (6), Double beds (2), Cots (1), Dining seats for 10, Lounge seats for 10|